SovereignCloudStack/cluster-stack-provider-openstack/docs/quickstart.md

 ```

 Please be patient and wait for the operator to execute the necessary tasks.
-If your `ClusterStack` object encounters no errors and `openstacknodeimagereleases` is ready, you can deploy a workload cluster.
+If your `ClusterStack` object encounters no errors and reports usable versions, as well as the `openstackclusterstackrelease` and `openstacknodeimagereleases` are ready, you can deploy a workload cluster.
 This can be done by applying the cluster-template.
 Refer to the example of this template in `examples/cluster.yaml`: